olliehockey/bing-wallpaper/README.md

 # bing-wallpaper-macOS

+This project is unofficial and is not affiliated with Microsoft or Bing.
+Bing images and trademarks belong to their respective owners.

 Automatically download Bing's daily "image of the day" and set it as your macOS desktop wallpaper — once a day, with safe retries if you're offline, and no third-party app or menu bar icon required.

 <p align="center">